LaunchGemini/Advanced-Segmentation-and-MRF/readme.txt

-Welcome to the OpenCV-based project, originally articulated b
+Welcome to the OpenCV-based project, originally articulated by LaunchG